gvvaughan/specl/doc/specl.md

-Notice the use of `matchers.stringify` to coerce the `expected` parameter to a nicely formatted and quoted string.  `stringify` is less useful here than it is in the other formatting function slot, `format_actual`.
+Notice the use of `matchers.stringify` to coerce the `expected` parameter to a nicely formatted and quoted string.  `stringify` is less useful here than it is in the other formatting method slot, `format_actual`.

-Both of these functions are passed all of the arguments that are generated in the code wrapped in `expect` that eventually leads to the custom matcher, though they are not useful in this particular example, the full prototypes are:
+Both of these methods are passed all of the arguments that are generated in the code wrapped in `expect` that eventually leads to the custom matcher, though they are not useful in this particular example, the full prototypes are:

 {% highlight lua %}
-    function format_expect (expected, actual, ...)
+    function format_expect (self, expected, actual, ...)
-    function format_actual (actual, expected, ...)
+    function format_actual (self, actual, expected, ...)
 {% endhighlight %}

 The `specl.shell` custom matchers use this feature if you want to see an example of how it can be useful.

 Usually, you'll also need to provide nicely formatted messages when `any_of` calls fail.
-Not surprisingly, you define another function in the `Matcher` constructor:
+Not surprisingly, to do that, you define another method in the `Matcher` constructor:

 {% highlight lua %}
-    function format_alternatives (adaptor, alternatives, actual, ...)
+    function format_alternatives (self, adaptor, alternatives, actual, ...)
 {% endhighlight %}

 When constructed without a specific `format_alternatives` entry,